quanghuyn94/a1111-intelli-prompt/README.md

 script_callbacks.on_before_ui(custom_rule_init)
 ```

-Certainly, there may be many changes in the future, so this guide is only relatively accurate.
+This guide is only relatively accurate.
 Partly due to language differences, there might be some parts that are hard to understand; please bear with me.

 If you have any difficulty, do not hesitate to ask me, I may not reply often but I will try to help you.
 ☆*: .｡. o(≧▽≦)o .｡.:*☆